WtfShipoopi/StS2mods/README.md

 # STS2 Mods

-A curated collection of quality-of-life and gameplay-enhancing mods for Slay the Spire 2.
+A collection of quality-of-life and gameplay-enhancing mods for Slay the Spire 2.

 ---